Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Boldness makes even the smallest animal dangerous."
+> "When it comes to mastering a skill, time is the magic ingredient."
 > — **Robert Greene**

 ---